-Category Field Automated These options configure defaults for enabling policies that automatically accept or reject Review inventory when it is published.
-Users can change these settings at the project level by navigating Options to Manage Project | Edit Project | Review and Remediation Settings from the project Summary tab.
-Policy Profile Select the default policy profile to associate with all new projects.
+Select the default policy profile to associate with all new projects.
 (The system default is Default License Policy Profile.)

 The policy profile contains a set of policies that use components, versions, licenses, and vulnerability scores and severities as criteria to automatically reject or approve inventory items during a codebase scan (or post-scan).

 For more information about policy profiles in general, see Managing Policy Profiles.

-Automatically reject Indicate the default action to take for published inventory affected by a inventory items new security vulnerability downloaded as part of an Electronic Update. impacted by a new The selected action applies to both non-reviewed and previously vulnerability that approved inventory items on the Project Inventory tab. violates your policy Select this checkbox to automatically reject those project inventory items impacted by a new security vulnerability only if this vulnerability has a CVSS score or severity greater than the thresholds configured as policy for the Code Insight project.
-For each inventory item rejected due to a new security vulnerability, the 🧧 icon and a tip are added to indicate the status change and its reason.
-If a new vulnerability does not exceed policy thresholds, the current status of the inventory item is not affected.
-Leave the checkbox unselected to retain the current status of inventory items impacted by the new vulnerability.
+Automatically reject inventory items impacted by a new vulnerability that violates your policy Indicate the default action to take for published inventory affected by a new security vulnerability downloaded as part of an Electronic Update.
+The selected action applies to both non-reviewed and previously approved inventory items on the Project Inventory tab.

+- Select this checkbox to automatically reject those project inventory items impacted by a new security vulnerability only if this vulnerability has a CVSS score or severity greater than the thresholds configured as policy for the Code Insight project.
+For each inventory - item rejected due to a new security vulnerability, the icon and a tip are added to indicate the status change and its reason. - If a new vulnerability does not exceed policy thresholds, the current status of the inventory item is not affected. - Leave the checkbox unselected to retain the current status of inventory items impacted by the new vulnerability.